-What is Foot Drop Treatment?
+What is Foot Drop?

-What are the Causes of Foot Drop?
+What are the common causes of Foot Drop?

 There are a number of different factors that can cause foot drop.

 Most often, foot drop results from problems with the nerve that control movement of the foot (peroneal nerve).
 This nerve can become compressed where it leaves the spinal cord due to a herniated disc in the lumbar spine.
 Injury to this nerve can also result from a leg injury or during surgical procedures such as hip or knee replacement.
 When the peroneal nerve is injured, patients may also experience pain or numbness along the shin or top of the foot.

 Patients may experience foot drop after a traumatic injury.
 This can result from direct injury to the nerves, muscles or tendons involved in movement of the foot.

 Muscle or Nerve Disorders

 Foot drop can also be caused by nervous system disorders, such as diabetic neuropathy, and some muscle disorders, which progressively weaken or deteriorate muscles, such as muscular dystrophy or amyotrophic lateral sclerosis (Lou Gehrig’s disease).

 Disorders affecting the brain or spinal may also cause foot drop, including a tumor or stroke in the brain’s frontal lobe, multiple sclerosis (MS), cerebral palsy and Charcot-Marie-Tooth disease.

 What non-surgical treatments are available for foot drop?